DimitriOnLSD/PIDWizard/README.md

 - Receive the calculated output for your PID controller design.

 # Important Notes
-**Original method:** When using the original method of determining PID components through *Kp, Ki, Kd, R3, C1 and C2*, if $(Kp < 2 * sqrt(Ti * Td)), the method will not work correctly.
+**Original method:** When using the original method of determining PID components through *Kp, Ki, Kd, R3, C1 and C2*, if $(K_p < 2\sqrt{T_i T_d})$, the method will not work correctly.
 You will receive an error message:
 ```
-Using this method, 4*Ki*Kd should not be greater than Kp squared.
+Using this method, ( 2 * sqrt(Ti * Td) ) should not be greater than Kp.
 ```
 Ensure that this condition is met to avoid errors.

 **Matching R2 with C:** When using the *Determine circuit components for given K-pid, R2, R4, and assuming C1=C2* option, ensure that the larger the R2 resistor is, the smaller the capacitor C should be.
 For example:

-For a 1k resistor for R2, select a capacitor smaller than 1mF; Ratio = 1
+- For a 1k resistor for R2, select a capacitor smaller than 1mF.
+Ratio = 1
-For a 22k resistor for R2, select a capacitor smaller than 470uF.
+- For a 22k resistor for R2, select a capacitor smaller than 470uF.
 Ratio = 1.03
-For a 330k resistor for R2, select a capacitor smaller than 3.3uF.
+- For a 330k resistor for R2, select a capacitor smaller than 3.3uF.
 Ratio = 0.99

 Maintaining this ratio ensures that R2 * C2 gives a value close to one, which helps in achieving optimal performance in the PID controller.
 If this is not achievable, increasing integral-time through with larger proportional-gain and/or smaller integral-gain should also work, since it will increase the ratio cap.

 ## Example